UAE Labour Law

 Leaves

 Article 29 of the Labour Law deals with leaves and obliges employers to grant leaves on all national holidays, annual leaves, sick leaves, religious events, and special Islamic days.
 Additionally, Article 29(1a) entails that leave of 30 days each year for those employees whose services outstrip one year must be granted along with full pay.
 However, Article 29(4) also gave the employer the right to decide or to choose the commencement of employee annual leave based on the workflow, and all public holidays during the leave period should also be included as per Article 29(7) of the Labour Law.
 Moreover, during the probation period, the employee is not entitled to receive any paid sick leave as per Article 31 (2).
 However, after that period, the employee is entitled to receive sick leave of not more than 90 days as per Article 31(3).
-Additionally, according to Article 31, 3(a,b,c), a sick leave received by an employee will be paid following the criteria of the first 15 days of full pay, following thirty days in half, while the remaining would be without any pay.
-In addition, Article 31(4) also discusses the right to enjoy paid sick leave only in case sickness does not result from their misbehavior.
+Our labour lawyers in UAE can guide on the specifics of sick leave payment, as outlined in Article 31(3)(a,b,c), with provisions for full pay for the initial 15 days, followed by half pay for the subsequent 30 days, and unpaid leave thereafter.
+Notably, paid sick leave is applicable unless sickness arises from misconduct (Article 31(4)).

 In case an employee fails to rejoin the workplace after his/her leave, as discussed above ends, the employer can terminate that employee under the labor law Article 31 (5) of the Labour Law.
 Furthermore, Article 32 grants employees the right to 5 days paid leave in case of the death of a spouse and three days paid leave in case of the death of a parent, grandparent, or sibling commencing from the death date.